 presented by Mike Ploski

-In this chapter, the participant will be able to identify current trends and evidence for the treatment of Patellar Tendinosis and how to justify the use of Graston Technique® for the treatment of Patellar Tendinosis with current research.
-Lastly, they will also be able to define the goals for treatment of the Patellar Tendinosis with Graston Technique®.
+In this chapter, the participant will be able to identify current trends and evidence for the treatment of Achilles Tendinosis and how to justify the use of Graston Technique for the treatment of Achilles Tendinosis with current research.
+Additionally, the learner will be able to define the goals for treatment of the Achilles Tendinosis with Graston Technique.